 Former President of Amtrak

 Growing up in Sioux City, Iowa, he worked hard in school and became an Eagle Scout.
-Reistrup had offers from many Ivy League schools but secured an appointment to West Point, where he studied Civil Engineering.
-After serving in the Army for three years following graduation, Reistrup set his sights on the airline industry.
-Meanwhile, he wrote to multiple railroads and secured three interviews.
-Ultimately, he chose to start the management training program at the B&O.
+Reistrup had offers from many Ivy League schools but secured an appointment to West Point Military Academy, where he studied Civil Engineering.
+After serving in the Army for three years following graduation, Reistrup wrote to multiple railroads and secured three interviews.
+Ultimately, he started the management training program at the Baltimore & Ohio.

-Over the following years, Reistrup worked his way up the ranks at the B&O. Eventually he left the company to work for Illinois Central, where he was elected vice president of passenger services on June 16, 1967.
+Over the following years, Reistrup worked his way up the ranks at the B&O earning the title, Director of Passenger Service.
+Eventually, he left the company to work for Illinois Central, where he was elected Vice President of Passenger Services on June 16, 1967.
 Reistrup had a long and impressive career in railroading; he ended his career as President of Amtrak and played a crucial role in shaping passenger rail into what it is today.
 Click on the attached videos to hear his incredible story.